Yggdroot/LeaderF/README.md

 LeaderF
 =======

-This plugin is mainly used for locating files, buffers, mrus in large project.
+This plugin is mainly used for locating files, buffers, mrus, tags in large project.

  - Written in Python.
- - Support for fuzzy and regex searching.
+ - Support fuzzy and regex searching.
  - Manage buffers and mrus.
  - Open multiple files at once.
  - Extensible.